 Ancient cultures of Peru such as the Mochis had protocol for such events, these landslides were even welcomed as the bringers of fertile land to the floodplains.
 Irrigation ditches made by Mochis helped disperse the sediment and water to the fields.
 Similar situations left other cultures stranded and hungry by lack of preparation.
 It is all about how we look at things, how we prepare or adapt to them.

-ON the Amazon River side, all is normal.
 People here are adapted to living with seasonal floods.
-Living with water rolling under your house for a few months is nothing new to Amazonians so please do not believe the State of Emergency (used once again by crooked public officials to steal millions) If you don t believe me, just ask the president of Peru PPK. ( how could one raincoat cost $500.00 ?)
+Living with water rolling under your house for a few months is nothing new to Amazonians so please do not believe the State of Emergency (used once again by crooked public officials to steal millions) If you don t believe me, just ask the president of Peru PPK. (how could one raincoat cost $500.00 ?)

 In conclusion, come to Iquitos, we are having a blast!
 Business as usual!